web-auth/doc/prerequisites/the-relying-party.md

 ## Relying Party Icon

 Your application may also have a logo.
 You can indicate this logo as third argument.
-Please note that for safety reason this icon is a priori authenticated URL i.e. an image that uses the `data` scheme.
+Please note that for safety reason this icon should be an authenticated URL, i.e. an image that uses the `data` scheme.

 {% code lineNumbers="true" %}
 ```php